ethereum/fe/docs/src/user-guide/tutorials/erc-20.md

 ## What is ERC-20?

-ERC-20 describes the most widely-used standard for fungible token contracts.
+ERC-20 describes the most widely used standard for fungible token contracts.
 It includes a common set of rules that a contract must adhere to in order to be fully featured and secure.

 > Note that ERC-20 is not the only standard for fungible tokens on Ethereum; however, it is by far the most popular.